vivaldini/robotics-and-ros-tutorials/Tools-Tutorials/Sensors/2D_LiDAR_D500.md

-# 2D LiDAR D500 - Setup and Usage Guide
+# 2D LiDAR D500

+Guide for setting up and running the 2D LiDAR 500 with ROS 2.

 ## 1. Workspace Setup (if needed)